cilki/gameframe.online/presentation/PITCHME.md

 - They found a filtering bug on our website
 - Use graphs to visualize data
-- Leverage GitHub issues even more
+- Use GitHub issues more
+ - They had over 100 closed issues

 +++